-College is a fun time in life, but it’s also stressful.
+College is a fun time in life, but it can also be a stressful time.
 Students attempt to balance all the obligations on their plates with exams and school projects, sustain good grades, participate in extracurricular activities and maintain a social life.
 It’s easy to want to let loose on the weekend, or even a weeknight, with this kind of schedule, but letting loose doesn’t have to mean going too far.
 Each year, about 20 percent of freshmen drop out of school, and officials say substance abuse is a factor for some.4

-Resources for Students
+Sobriety Supportive Resources for Students

-Many college campuses across the United States work with local chapters of Alcoholics Anonymous and have brought meetings on campus for those battling substance abuse.
-Penn State boasts its own Collegiate Recovery Community that is geared toward encouraging sobriety and helping those with dependency issues stay clean.6
+Many college campuses across the United States work with local chapters of Alcoholics Anonymous and have brought meetings on campus for those who battle substance abuse.
+For instance, Penn State boasts its own Collegiate Recovery Community that is geared toward encouraging sobriety and helping those with dependency issues stay clean.6

-- Friday’s first AA meetings
+- On-campus weekday AA meetings

 - Yoga and meditation for those in recovery and their loved ones

-- Sober Sunday’s AA meetings
+- Weekend AA meetings

 - Adult Children of Alcoholics meetings

-These consequences include several actions on top of informing school officials and coaches, such as mandated counseling, harm-reduction practices, and suspension from school.
-Other institutions have banned some types of booze altogether, such as Dartmouth, which no longer allows hard liquor.13
+These consequences include several actions on top of informing school officials and coaches, such as mandated counseling, harm-reduction practices, and suspension from school.12 Other institutions have banned some types of booze altogether, such as Dartmouth, which no longer allows hard liquor.13

 It’s important to understand just how many college students are affected by alcohol abuse and alcohol-related issues.

-Who Can Benefit?
+Who Can Benefit from Recovery?

 The signs of alcohol dependence include: